Darxo/Hardened/README.md

 ## Retinue/Follower

 - **Blacksmith** no longer requires you to repair 5 items in a town.
 It now requires you to use 5 paint or attachements.
 It no longer grants a tool consumption discount.
 It now grants +50 storage space for Tools
-- **Bount Hunter** now costs 2500 Crowns (down from 4000).
+- **Bount Hunter** costs 2500 Crowns (down from 4000).
 It now grants +5% for enemies to become champtions (up from +3%).
-It no longer grants crowns when you kill champions
+It no longer grants Crowns when you kill champions
 - **Drill Sergeant** now requires a brother with a permanent injury to be dismissed (just like in Vanilla)
 - **Lookout** no longer grants 25% more vision at all times.
 It now always provides a scouting report for enemies near you, just like "Band of Poachers" origin
 - **Quartermaster** now grants 150 Storage for Ammunition (up from 100) and 100 Storage for Tools and Medicine (up from 50)